The Neolithic settlement in Schletz

 Description

-A centre of the Linear Pottery culture
+A center of the Linear Pottery culture

 The massacre of Schletz

-Tip: some of the finds from Schletz are on display at the MAMUZ Museum of Prehistory in Asparn an der Zaya.
+Tip: Some of the finds from Schletz are on display at the MAMUZ Museum of Prehistory in Asparn an der Zaya.

 Location and how to get there